wjlee2020/shopify-polaris-form/readme.md

 I was originally going to go with Redux to manage state, but I remembered my brother telling me: 'don't overkill if you don't need to'.
 I went with useContext over the basic useState hook to manage my state since:

-- If this were to be a real Form api/component for an app, from my experience, the User details need to be global
+- If this were to be a real Form api/component for an app, from my experience, the User details should be global state
+- I have a habit of trying to avoid props.
 - it helps to separate UI logic from the business logic

 ## Handling User Detail Information Change